 Group in Pittsburgh.
 "These companies have relative few

 Overall, Yellen said the U.S. economic recovery was

 incomplete and she defended the central bank's accommodative

 monetary policies.
-She said some signs of a pickup in inflation
+Some signs of a pickup in inflation were not

-interest rates, but improved labor markets might accelerate the
+rates, she said, but improved labor markets might accelerate the

 "If the labor market continues to improve more quickly than